linode/docs/docs/guides/platform/object-storage/replicate-bucket-contents-with-rclone/index.md

 ## Set Up Recurring Syncs With Crontab

 {{< note type="alert" title="Before setting up a syncing schedule" >}}
-If you have a large amount of objects (over __), do not set up cron jobs for recurring syncs as it could result in high, unexpected storage costs, negatively impact Akamai infrastructure, or negatively affect other customers.
+If you have a large amount of objects (over __), do not set up frequent cron jobs for recurring syncs as it could result in high, unexpected storage costs, negatively impact Akamai infrastructure, or negatively affect other customers.
 {{< /note >}}

-In the deployed script, the initial command to run a sync between buckets is defined and assigned to the variable `RCLONE_SYNC_COMMAND`.
-To run recurring, automated syncs, you can configure the crontab utility to call on the variable on a set schedule with cron jobs.
+To run recurring, automated syncs using the replication script, you can configure the crontab utility to call on the script on a set schedule with cron jobs.
+To do this, you need to add a cron job entry to your system's crontab file located at `/etc/crontab`.

 Crontab uses five “fields” to determine the frequency of the job it needs to run.
 In order, the fields are defined by the following values: